andreyka/forma-ai-service/README.md

       forma-ai-service
     ```

 ### API Usage

 The service implements an asynchronous "Agent-to-Agent" (A2A) protocol.

-### API Usage

-The service implements an asynchronous "Agent-to-Agent" (A2A) protocol.
+It follows the specification at [https://a2a-protocol.org/latest/specification/](https://a2a-protocol.org/latest/specification/), using JSON as the data format.

 We provide a ready-to-use Python client in the `example/` directory.